 In the map below, the Recycling and Bulk Center is identified with the letter “R”.

 The Recycling and Bulk Center is secured with an electronic access system.
+Hours of operation are 5:30 AM to 9:00 PM (Eastern time).
 Each home in Stover Mill is assigned an access card that is used to unlock the side (man) gate and the rolling gate.
 The card reader for each gate is located next to the gate.

 To access the center, simply touch the access card to the card reader and then operate the gate.
 The red light will flash green once and the gate will unlock.
 If the gate does not unlock, then the center may be closed or access has been removed from your account.